 Now it’s your turn.
-Let us know in the comments below which dudes you’re going to start and who you’re avoiding in Week 11.
+Let us know in the comments below who you are sitting and who you are starting this week.